Summary

 Example:

-To access the Cloud Licensing API and retrieve allotment details, you must ensure your app or session has the required permissions in Microsoft Graph.
+To access the Cloud Licensing API and retrieve all allotment details, you must ensure your app or session has the required permissions in Microsoft Graph.
 Below are the steps to query the allotments endpoint.

 1. Sign in to Microsoft Graph Explorer.